watchexec/cargo-watch/README.md

 restart (or were ignored).
 Some programs and libraries create temporary files that may not match a simple ignore pattern.

+As above, you can also use the `--watch-when-idle` flag to help.

 ### I don't have colour in my cargo output / for cargo test

-This sometimes happens on some terminal configurations.
+This sometimes happens on some terminal configurations or for test harnesses.
 A quick workaround (instead of going down the rabbit hole of debugging your console settings) is to pass `--color=always` to the command.
 E.g.

 ```
 $ cargo watch -x 'check --color=always'